DeLonghi Stilosa EC260 - Hero background

 5. Dead Simple Operation – Brandon (my nephew with zero coffee experience) used it successfully on first try with literally zero instruction.
 Just turned the dial and pressed buttons.

 The machine clearly targets first-time espresso users, college students with budget constraints, occasional weekend coffee drinkers, and anyone wanting to test home espresso interest without risking serious money.
-In my experience, this is exactly the right approach for this price category.

 The Trade-Offs You're Accepting: